-Welcome to Las Vegas (campaign concluded)
+Welcome to Las Vegas (next chapter coming soon)

 WELCOME TO LAS VEGAS.